Coronavirus (COVID-19): symptoms and testing

 - you’re a specialized worker

-- you’re a post-secondary student on day 6, 7 or 8 of your self-isolation and don’t have COVID-19 symptoms
+- you’re a post-secondary student on day 1 or 2 of your self-isolation and again on day 12, 13 or 14, even if you don’t have COVID-19 symptoms

 Additional testing recommendations